Global Forest Change charted

-Everywhere on our planet, forests are facing the same problem: humans.
+Everywhere on our planet, forests are facing the same problem: climate change and human impact.
 We like to use wood and other plant material for many things in our daily lives.
 This is putting a huge pressure on the trees.
 Logging of trees occurs is different ways, from destructive clear cuts, to more ‘environmentally friendly’ sanitary logging.

 Benefits of being in the field